$C^{1,\alpha}$-rectifiability in low codimension in Heisenberg groups: Preliminaries

-The operator $d_H$ is the {\em Pansu differential} and it is represented by the horizontal gradient $\nabla_H f$ introduced above.
-This definition (with $\mathbf{C}_H^{1,\alpha}$ replaced by $\mathbf{C}_H^1$) was already given in \cite{MSSC10} so we refer the reader to that paper for more details.
+The operator $d_H f$ is the {\itshape Pansu differential} and it is represented by the horizontal gradient $\nabla_H f$ introduced above.
+This definition (for $\mathbf{C}_H^1$ functions) was already given in \cite{MSSC10}, so we refer the reader to that paper for more details.